Chrisvasa/amplify-react/README.md

 1. Access the web application via the development server or the deployed AWS Amplify hosting.
 2. Monitor the real-time data updates from the ESP32 sensors on the frontend.

-## 🛡️ Security

-This project follows best practices for secure IoT communication and AWS integration:
-- Certificate-based authentication for IoT devices.
-- Secure APIs with AWS Cognito and fine-grained IAM roles.
-- Encrypted data storage in DynamoDB.

 ## 📝 License

 This project is licensed under the [MIT-0 License](LICENSE).